brianlong/www.validators.app/README.md

 Attribute encryption on models is required for any attribute that contains personal information or other sensitive data.
 The default solution is the attr_encrypted gem.
 Encryption key is stored in rails credentials.

 ## Captcha
 Visit https://developers.google.com/recaptcha/intro to see how to use reCAPTCHA.
 You'll need to register your website at https://www.google.com/recaptcha/admin/, choose captcha type, and you'll get site_key and secret_key.
 Put them in the credentials.
 For development, you will find sample keys in config/credentials.yml.enc.

+## Run server
+Run server by calling `./bin/dev`.
+It starts rails server and sidekiq.

 ## Tests
 How to run the test suite: